The-Marcy-Lab-School/problem-set-x-trees/README.md

       > Google: 90% of our engineers use the software you wrote (Homebrew), but you can’t invert a binary tree on a whiteboard so f*** off.

-6. **Second Minimum Node:** Given a non-empty special binary tree consisting of nodes with the non-negative value, where each node in this tree has exactly two or zero sub-node.
+5. **Challenge Problem: Second Minimum Node:** Given a non-empty special binary tree consisting of nodes with the non-negative value, where each node in this tree has exactly two or zero sub-node.
 If the node has two sub-nodes, then this node's value is the smaller value among its two sub-nodes.
 More formally, the property `root.val = min(root.left.val, root.right.val)` always holds.

       Given such a binary tree, you need to output the second minimum value in the set made of all the nodes' value in the whole tree.